Megabit/Blazorise/NuGet/help.md

 1. Update release notes
 2. Update _readme.md_
 3. Update quick start & usage pages if necessary
-3. Update version number in the demo home-page
+4. Update version number in the demo home-page
+5. Make sure that Blazor version number is matching the one in *.props files

 ## Nugets